 The Young Scot National Entitlement Card gives travel discounts to 16-18 year olds, or full time volunteers under 26.

-If you already have a Young Scot National Entitlement Card you’ll get a bus concession card, a Scottish Youth Railcard and, if you live on an island, ferry vouchers – all when you turn 16.
+If you already have a Young Scot National Entitlement Card you’ll get a bus concession card, discounted rail travel and, if you live on an island, ferry vouchers – all when you turn 16.

 Your travel cards will be automatically sent to you when you turn 16.
 If you don’t have a Young Scot National Entitlement Card yet, visit the Young Scot site for application details.